binarygrove/aur-pkgbuild/README.md

 # aur-pkgbuild
-A collection of the PKGBUILDs I maintain for the Arch Linux AUR
+A collection of the PKGBUILDs maintained for the Arch Linux AUR